ajahne/blog/_drafts/2020-6-14-representation-matters.md

 I felt alone.
 I felt lost.
 I felt that I wasn't wanted.
 That I was not supported.

 Professors not making eye contact.
 Students in my classes avoiding studying with me.
-A peer telling me they were not going to study for the upcoming midterm, then seeing them in a study group at the library, studying.
+A peer telling me they were not going to study for the midterm, then seeing them in a study group at the library, studying.
 Them not meeting my eyes.

-The secretary at the front office of Haligan Hall who asked me "do you go to school here" when I requested a form to join the IEEE club.
+The secretary at the front office of Halligan Hall who asked me "do you go to school here" when I requested a form to join the IEEE club.
 I had been at the school for more than two years.
 She didn't hand me the form.
 I never joined IEEE.

 The professor who called me out in the middle of class and embarrassed me in front of everyone.